 The original proposal consisted of a bronze figure of a soldier atop a monumental pedestal with stairs and additional bronze sculptural elements to be located appropriately at Warriors’ Gate, at Central Park North and Seventh Avenue.
 The Park’s commissioners deemed this too elaborate and a simpler design at a location along the Drive was chosen instead.

-The renowned American artist John Quincy Adams Ward made the figure of the solider and the architect Richard Morris Hunt designed the pedestal.
+The renowned American artist John Quincy Adams Ward made the figure of the soldier and the architect Richard Morris Hunt designed the pedestal.
 Although Ward modeled the figure after a real member of the Regiment, it does not represent a specific individual but rather all those who volunteered.
-For this reason, it also known as the “citizen solider.”
+For this reason, it also known as the “citizen soldier.”
 The soldier is neither heroic or tragic, but watchful and stoic.

 Ward has three other sculptures in Central Park, The Pilgrim, Indian Hunter, and William Shakespeare.
 Just across the Park is another monument to the Seventh Regiment, the 107th Infantry Memorial, which honors soldiers who died during World War I.